All I Have (album): Commercial performance

 The album debuted and peaked at number nine on the US Billboard 200 chart in August 2002, remaining in the top 20 for two weeks only and dropping off the chart in its fourteenth week.
-The album was certified Gold by the Recording Industry Association of America on October 3, 2003, and earned Amerie a Soul Train Music Award for Best R&B/Soul or Rap New Artist in 2003.
+The album was certified Gold by the Recording Industry Association of America on October 3, 2003.
 According to Nielsen SoundScan, as of July 2009, the album has sold 661,000 copies in the United States.
 It peaked at number one on the US Top R&B/Hip-Hop Albums chart by Billboard.
 It was also minor success in Japan, peaking at number 181 on the Oricon albums chart.